chris-krenz/505-project/README.md

 ## About

-This simple program is a living template for Python projects.
+This is a project for CS505 at Boston University.

 ## Install